amaninoblesse/Reduce-the-noise-of-news-search/README.md

 ## Installation

-Please give detailed instructions on installing, configuring, and running the project so judges can fully replicate and assess it.

-This can include:
 1. Clone repository
 2. Donwload the zipped file **export_4538711112.tar.gz** in the src folder
 3. Upload it on tgcloud.io